 The worst character gone bonkers though, was when General Knox turned into a mole – which made absolutely no sense.
 He was the one thought up how to track them through lightspeed in the first place.
 Why didn’t he just kill Kylo Ren?
 He would have had plenty of opportunity.
 It was the most out of character thing and then he doesn’t even try to escape after killing a load of Storm Troopers instead he lies and gets killed by General Pryde.
 He was literally thrown under the bus for the sake of a very clunky plot.

-Least Knox got a part, poor Rose barely got a look-in in the final film.
+Least Knox got a part, poor Rose and Finn barely got a look-in in the final film.
 What happened to her?
 She was all but written out.
-The same could be said about Maz Kanata, a fascinating character, who never got seen again.
-Rather like the romance between Rose and Finn, and the friendship between Rey and Finn, as Rey wandered off into the unknown along with the film’s promise.
+And, Finn, he was a major player, on a really interesting journey.
+That original twist of him being a stormtrooper was amazing, and then forgotten.
+The same could be said about Maz Kanata, a fascinating character, thousands of years old, loads of wisdom untapped, never seen again about from one second in which she barely had time to blink, if we’d have blinked we would have missed it.
+Same as the romance between Rose and Finn, and the friendship between Rey and Finn, disappeared completely from the director’s view as Rey wandered off into the unknown along with the film’s promise.

 The only person who had any development was Kylo Ren, good for him, as he became Ben Solo once more.
 Rey had almost killed him earlier when he got distracted by his mum Leia dying, but then brought him back to life without losing any of her life force.